The Sustainable Fashion Trends We Love This Spring

 However, chances are that you already have some of these in your wardrobe (so much of fashion is constant revivals), in which case spring 2023 is a perfect time to give them a new spin, and some others, like innovative plant leathers, are worth discovering.
 Here are the trends we will be giving a second glance to this season.

-Vegan leather without any plastic is now a possibility, thanks to Natural Fibre Welding and their miracle material Mirum, which is crafted from a variety of different kinds of plant waste, welded together.
-No plastic is used anywhere in the process, and the end result is a luxurious leather feel.
-More vegan brands (like Melina Bucher) are turning towards Mirum to minimise plastic in their production – watch out for this material to show up in more collections.
+Plastic-free vegan leather is now a possibility, thanks to Natural Fibre Welding and their miracle material MIRUM, which is crafted from a variety of different kinds of plant waste, welded together.
+No petroleum-derived ingredients are used anywhere in the process, and the end result is a luxurious leather feel.
+More vegan brands (like Melina Bucher) are turning towards MIRUM to minimise plastic in their production – watch out for this material to show up in more collections.
+And check out our MIRUM Edit.

 The sheer amount of textiles present on the planet means that many eco-conscious labels are reaching for recycling as a means to repurpose what is already out there.
-Going back to denim, Diesel sent recycled jeans down the runways, while Stella McCartney made sure that a large part of the materials present in the brand's SS23 collection was sustainably made, including a lot of recycling.
-Ganni showcased designs in Infinna, a recycled fibre made from textile waste.
-To bring recycled materials into your wardrobe, check out MOMOC's colourful shoes or breezy spring knits from Minuit Sur Terre.
+Recycling alone isn't a fashion saviour - but it is a positive step forward.
+At the SS24 catwalks, Louis Vuitton and Ganni were among the designers to showcase recycled fibres.
+To bring recycled materials into your wardrobe, check out MOMOC's colourful shoes or breezy spring knits and recycled jackets from Minuit Sur Terre.

 By Sascha Camilli